Occitanie train map (Pyrenees, Languedoc, Canal du Midi, etc)

 Occitanie is the region created by combining the old Midi-Pyrenees and Languedoc regions.
 It is a massive area, starting north of the Canal du Midi and stretching south across the Pyrenees to the Spanish border and east to the border with Provence.
 To the north it borders Nouvelle-Aqutaine (see here for that train map), with the cross-regional Canal de Garonne from Toulouse to Bordeaux combining with the Canal de Midi from Toulouse to Sete to form one of the country's most popular and most famous bike routes.

 It used to be possible to catch fast trains with full assembled bikes from across the regional border in Avignon or Marseilles (both in Provence) right through to Toulouse, but this is no longer the case.
-However you can get local TER the whole length of the region based on map below.
-Local TER trains take fully assembled bikes – just buy your own ticket and roll your bike on.
+However, you can get local TER the whole length of the region based on map below.
+Local TER trains take fully assembled bikes – just buy your own ticket and roll your bike on (see here for tickets and times via the local TER website network).

 Faster Intercites trains (bike reservations needed) link Marseille St Charles station in Provence with Toulouse.
-The Montpellier-Toulouse Intercites train also takes fully assembed bikes (bike reservation needed).
-From Avignon it's usually necessary to go via Marseille or Nimes-Montpellier.
+The Montpellier-Toulouse Intercites train also takes fully assembled bikes (bike reservation needed).
+From Avignon, it's usually necessary to go via Marseille or Nimes-Montpellier.

-From Toulouse trains link nort via Agen and Cahors into Nouvelle-Aquitaine, while the Rodez and Millau spurs run north towards Clermont-Ferrand and onwards to Paris.
+From Toulouse trains link north via Agen and Cahors into Nouvelle-Aquitaine, while the Rodez and Millau spurs run north towards Clermont-Ferrand and onwards to Paris.

 Buses (autocars) operated by rail company SNCF service some more remote destinations but these do not take bikes.
 For example, the route between Montrejeau and Luchon marked on the map below is no longer a train but a bus service.